carlonlv/Data-Challenge-2019/Report.md

 ## Statistical Results

-**Following are some predictions generate from ARIMA model, visit our GitHub repo for full result.**

 ### Some Tables and Forms

 This table represents prediction of the number of active companies in retail industry for each area.